flexme/DYCoding/README.md

 # Installation
 There are three ways to use DYCoding in your project:

-* Importing the project to your workspace as a static library
+* Importing the project to your workspace, add the corresponding target to your project as a static library
 * Copying all the files into your project
 * ~~Using CocoaPods (Will be Supported Soon)~~

+# Supported Platforms
+* iOS
+* OS X
+* watchOS
+* tvOS

 # Supported Property Types